City gates of Alsace - Riquewihr © French Moments

 Porte de Blienschwiller, Dambach-la-Ville © French Moments

-• The Porte d’Ebersheim (or Unterthor) is a keep tower built of granite.
-An inscription on the inner side of the gate mentions the date of the laying of the foundation stone: 12/07/1323.
+• The Porte d’Ebersheim (or Unterthor) is a granite keep tower.
+An inscription on the inner side of the gate mentions the date the foundation stone was laid: 12/07/1323.

 City Gates of Alsace - Porte d'Ebersheim, Dambach-la-Ville © French Moments